kbmcconnell/PersonalPrivacyGuide/README.md

 ***Disclaimer: I’m not an expert on every topic here - there are gaps in my knowledge.
 It’s up to you to understand the tools you use.***

 # 🔶 TL;DR
+There is a lot of information in this guide, so below is a succinct list of recommendations.
 I think the following will have the largest impact on improving your privacy and security:

 - Privacy-focused browser
   - **user-friendly:** Firefox with DuckDuckGo & uBlock Origin